-If shopping was your de-stressing mechanism, then you would want to prepare yourself to spend a little more in order to de-stress.
-The standard VAT of 5% will be applicable on clothes, accessories, shoes, etc. Probably, it is a good time to keep an eye out for sales or discount offers run by online/offline stores.
+If shopping is your de-stressing mechanism, then you would want to prepare yourself to spend a little more to de-stress.
+The standard VAT of 5% will be applicable on clothes, accessories, shoes, etc.

 Financial services will also attract a 5% VAT.
 These include bank charges, electronic transfers, etc. Further, you will have to pay a little more to remit funds to your family back home.

 Entertainment will be taxed too.
 Amusement parks, staycations, etc. will all cost five percent more.
-Tourists will have to pay VAT on their hotel bookings as well as all taxable services and products.
+However, for tourists VAT levied on their purchases will be refunded while they leave UAE.

 Also Read: Retirement Planning – How Crucial is it?